scmx/spelsylt11/README.md

 # spelsylt11

+See the game in action: <https://scmx.github.io/spelsylt11/>.

-An upcoming game jam experiment for Kodsnacks Tvåveckorssylt #11
+A game jam experiment for Kodsnacks Tvåveckorssylt #11
 <https://itch.io/jam/spelsylt11>

 ## Assets